next-actions/pytest-mh/docs/quick-start.rst

 The ``KDC`` class implements the functionality desired for "kdc" role.
-In this example, we focus on adding the Kerberos principal (or *Kerberos user* if you are not familiar with Kerberos terminology) and querying kadmin tool to get some additional information.
+In this example, we focus on adding the Kerberos principal (or *Kerberos user* if you are not familiar with Kerberos terminology) and querying the kadmin tool to get some additional information.

 .. literalinclude:: ../example/lib/roles/kdc.py
     :caption: /lib/roles/kdc.py